Jire/Kotmem/README.md

 ###Caution!

 This project is not yet ready for production.
-It currently depends on the Kotlin team to fix a few bugs so please refrain from using it until such bugs are fixed.
+Expect lots of breaking changes.

+Also currently there is a bug in Kotlin which prevents using *get* and *set* with operators.
+The workaround is that you must use explicit function calls to *get* and *set* (e.g. `val cafeBabe: Int = process.get(0xCAFEBABE)`) until the issue is fixed.